ingrammicro-xvantage/xi-sdk-go/docs/MultiSKUPriceAndStockResponseServiceresponse.md

 ### GetResponsepreamble

-`func (o *MultiSKUPriceAndStockResponseServiceresponse) GetResponsepreamble() PriceAndAvailabilityResponseServiceresponseResponsepreamble`
+`func (o *MultiSKUPriceAndStockResponseServiceresponse) GetResponsepreamble() MultiSKUPriceAndStockResponseServiceresponseResponsepreamble`

 GetResponsepreamble returns the Responsepreamble field if non-nil, zero value otherwise.

 ### GetResponsepreambleOk

-`func (o *MultiSKUPriceAndStockResponseServiceresponse) GetResponsepreambleOk() (*PriceAndAvailabilityResponseServiceresponseResponsepreamble, bool)`
+`func (o *MultiSKUPriceAndStockResponseServiceresponse) GetResponsepreambleOk() (*MultiSKUPriceAndStockResponseServiceresponseResponsepreamble, bool)`

 GetResponsepreambleOk returns a tuple with the Responsepreamble field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetResponsepreamble

-`func (o *MultiSKUPriceAndStockResponseServiceresponse) SetResponsepreamble(v PriceAndAvailabilityResponseServiceresponseResponsepreamble)`
+`func (o *MultiSKUPriceAndStockResponseServiceresponse) SetResponsepreamble(v MultiSKUPriceAndStockResponseServiceresponseResponsepreamble)`

 SetResponsepreamble sets Responsepreamble field to given value.